brick-lang/brick/doc/core/Syntax.md

 Style Note: if an assigned lambda gets too large or unwieldy, consider breaking it into a closure.

 ####Call Assignment
 Inside a `let` form, a rightward (do-type) arrow indicates function call binding.
 You can think of it as a kind of lazy evaluation, but it's a bit different than what you may be used to.
 Instead of binding the value of the return from the function call to the variable when we need it, we are actually binding the variable to the _action_ of executing a lambda or function.
-The associated function need to be parameterless.
+The associated function needs to have all parameters filled in.

 Here's a couple examples:
 ```brick